The Sydney Morning Herald: Illustrators

+List of journalists

+Current journalists

+The below is a list of The Sydney Morning Herald's current journalists.

+Former journalists

+The below is a list of The Sydney Morning Herald's former journalists.

+After 40 years as art critic, John McDonald was sacked in September 2024.

 Ownership

 Fairfax went public in 1957 and grew to acquire interests in magazines, radio, and television.
-The group collapsed spectacularly on 11 December 1990 when Warwick Fairfax, great-great-grandson of John Fairfax, attempted to privatize the group by borrowing $1.8 billion.
+The group collapsed spectacularly on 11 December 1990 when Warwick Fairfax, who was the great-great-grandson of John Fairfax, attempted to privatise the group by borrowing $1.8 billion.
 The group was bought by Conrad Black before being re-listed in 1992.
 In 2006, Fairfax announced a merger with Rural Press, which brought in a Fairfax family member, John B. Fairfax, as a significant player in the company.
-From 10 December 2018 Nine and Fairfax Media merged into one business known as Nine.
-Nine Entertainment Co. owns The Sydney Morning Herald.
+From 10 December 2018, Fairfax Media merged into Nine Entertainment, making the paper a sister to the Nine Network's TCN station.
+This reunited the paper with a television station; Fairfax had been the founding owner of ATN, which became the flagship of what became the Seven Network.

 Content

 Column 8

 Column 8 is a short column to which Herald readers send their observations of interesting happenings.
 It was first published on 11 January 1947.
 The name comes from the fact that it originally occupied the final (8th) column of the broadsheet newspaper's front page.
 In a front-page redesign in the lead-up to the Sydney Olympic Games in 2000, Column 8 moved to the back page of the first section from 31 July 2000.
+As at February 2024, the column is the final column on the Opinion (editorial and letters) pages.

 The content tends to the quirky, typically involving strange urban occurrences, instances of confusing signs (often in Engrish), word play, and discussion of more or less esoteric topics.

 The column is also sometimes affectionately known as Granny's Column, after a fictional grandmother who supposedly edited it.
 The column's original logo was a caricature of Sydney Deamer, originator of the column and its author for 14 years.

 It was edited for 15 years by George Richards, who retired on 31 January 2004.
 Other editors besides Deamer and Richards have been Duncan Thompson, Bill Fitter, Col Allison, Jim Cunningham, Pat Sheil, and briefly, Peter Bowers and Lenore Nicklin.
 The column is, as of March 2017, edited by Herald journalist Tim Barlass, who frequently appends reader contributions with puns; and who made the decision to reduce the column's publication from its traditional six days a week, down to just weekdays.

 Opinion

 The Opinion section is a regular of the daily newspaper, containing opinion on a wide range of issues.
-Mostly concerned with relevant political, legal and cultural issues, the section presents work by regular columnists, including Herald political editor Peter Hartcher, Ross Gittins, as well as occasional reader-submitted content.
+Mostly concerned with relevant political, legal and cultural issues, the section presents work by regular columnists, including Herald political editor Peter Hartcher, Ross Gittins, and occasional reader-submitted content.
 Iconoclastic Sydney barrister Charles C. Waterstreet, upon whose life the television workplace comedy Rake is loosely based, had a regular humour column in this section.